 this paid homage to both the Eiffel Tower and the Montparnasse Tower that could be seen from that angle.

-Across one third of the floor we placed bellows tiles, and for the planters mixed volcanic stones with soil to plant drought-resistant perennials or grasses.
+Across one third of the floor we placed plantable tiles, mixing volcanic grit and top soil before planting drought-resistant perennials and grasses.

-This created a unique floor where plants were in the middle of the space rather; the plants chosen were mainly Mediterranean
+This created a unique floor where plants were in the middle of the space.
+The plants chosen are mainly Mediterranean :

 This plant selection is also hardy as long as their roots are well-drained through the winter.